Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 ✅ We are able to show the _kanban_ columns...

-This is starting to look good, now let's go for the _card_ component:
+Things start to look god, now let's go for the _card_ component:

-As for styling we are going to define: A class to style the card (width, border...).
+As for styling we are going to define a class to style the card (width, border...).

-The design is minimal, later you would have to apply _fine hammer_ to leave a _card_ with a professional appearance.
+The design is minimal, TODO: later you would have time to fine tune this styling.

 _./src/kanban/card/card.component.module.css_